Ry17-Illinois/MinDoc/index.markdown

 **How to Cite:**
 Here, provide a citation using this model:

 > Lastname, Firstname, FirstName LastName, and FirstName, Lastname.
 “Title of Web Page.”
-Name of Website.
-Publishing organization, publication or revision date if available.
-Access date if no other date is available.
+Name of Website (if different from web page).
+Publication or Revision Date.
 URL.

 Your teams have multiple authors.
 In scholarship, if authorship is equal across all team members, then the custom is to list by last name them in alphabetical order.
 If you wish to deviate from this order you can but that will communicate priority (i.e. that the one who goes first is the 'lead author', etc.).

 If you choose and wish to do so, you may also include a Creative Commons license here.
 We'll discuss those in class.

-Here and throughout your edition, you should use footnotes in Chicago Notes and Bibliography style.[^1]  Please note that if sources are listed in your bibliography (and all your main ones should be), you may use a shortened form in these notes. (e.g. Smith, _Towards a Better Understanding_, 5, with the full citation to Smith going in the bibliography.
+Here and throughout your edition, you should use footnotes in Chicago Notes and Bibliography style.[^1]  Please note that if sources are listed in your bibliography (and all your main ones should be), you may use a shortened form in these notes (e.g. Smith, _Towards a Better Understanding_, 5, with the full citation to Smith going in the bibliography).

 # The Source